 The fee for processing the transaction is often as much as the ticketing fee itself, but there is far less variation between platforms as most companies just pass the fee straight on to the event organiser.

 First, you need to decide which payment processor to use.
-Stripe and Paypal are the best known providers around the world, but you may have a local alternative that suits your customers better.
+Stripe, Paypal and Square are the best known providers around the world, but you may have a local alternative that suits your customers better.
 You can often link more than one processor to your box office and ensure the best possible coverage.

 Fees change dependent on where your account is based and where the ticket buyer is purchasing from, so it can get complicated.
 However, given most events sell to customers in the country they are based in, it should be easy enough to work out.